Before BuckyballsJohn Haber

 Noguchi liked Fuller's features enough to create a portrait bust, and the home design won him over completely.
 It summed up everything in the sculptor's experience and then some.
 Dymaxion House rests on a single one-story pillar, much as Brancusi's sculpture incorporates its base, although a bit unsettlingly like a tree house in need of a tree.
 Windows extend the full width of the building's circle or, in one version, octahedron—like a glass box thrusting out in all directions.
 A central steeple tops off its slightly pointed, almost gabled roof.

 Le Corbusier had combined pillars and rigid floors.
 However, the Frenchman's two-story Villa Savoye came only in 1929, and his towering communities belonged as yet to his writings.
 Frank Lloyd Wright had developed the combination of pillars, glass fronts, decorative touches, and breadth relative to ceiling height.
-However, the cantilevered vistas of Fallingwater still lay seven years away.
+Wright had plans, too, for the city.
+Yet the cantilevered vistas of Fallingwater still lay seven years away.

 Geometry had become a byword, but Fuller's symmetric outlines promised mathematically efficient use of space and materials—and, he claimed, an embodiment of Einstein's spacetime.
 The very name Dymaxion—combining dynamic, maximum, and tension—sounds right out of a Futurist manifesto or Russian Constructivism.
 For Fuller, however, it conveys the spirit of science beyond the limits of human vision.